casdoor/casdoor-spring-boot-shiro-example/README.md

 # Shiro

 Casdoor can use OIDC protocol as IDP to connect various applications.
 Here we will use Shiro as an example to show you how to use OIDC to connect to your applications.
+And the official [shiro-casdoor](https://github.com/casdoor/shiro-casdoor) middleware makes the integration of Shiro and Casdoor easier.

 ## Step1.
 Deploy Casdoor